-COMPUTER OR COMPUTER PERIPHERAL EQUIPMENT MFG. - all other employees - N.O.C.
-3681(2)

-This classification applies to the manufacture of personal, desktop, laptop, notebook, tablet or mainframe computers or servers.
-This classification also applies to the manufacture of electronic computer peripheral equipment, including but not limited tosuch as monitors, terminals, printers, scanners or computer mouse devicesmice, keyboards, webcams, disk drives, logic boardsexternal storage devices, motherboards, and computer modems or routers.
+Recommendation Amend Classification 3681(2), Computer or Telephone Peripheral Equipment Mfg., which is part of the Electronics Industry Group, to clarify the intended application and for consistency with other proposed changes.
+PROPOSED ELECTRONICS COMPUTER OR COMPUTER PERIPHERAL EQUIPMENT MFG. - all other employees - N.O.C.
+3681(2) This classification applies to the manufacture of personal, desktop, laptop, notebook, tablet or mainframe computers or servers.
+This classification also applies to the manufacture of electronic computer peripheral equipment such as equipment, including but not limited to-monitors, terminals, printers, scanners or computer mouse devicesmice, keyboards, webcams, disk drives, logic boards, external storage devices, motherboards, and computer modems or routers.
 This classification includes shop repair of computer or computer peripheral equipment by the manufacturer.
 The installation, service or repair or installation of computer or computer peripheral equipment by the manufacturer away from the shop or at customers' locations shall be separately classified as 5193, Computer or Telephone System or Equipment Installation, Service or Repair.
 Also refer to companion Classification 8874(2), Computer or Computer Peripheral Equipment Mfg. - hardware or software design or development.

-Amend Classification 5191, Office Machine or Point of Sale Equipment Installation, Service or Repair - N.O.C. - shop or outside, for consistency with other proposed changes.

-OFFICE MACHINE OR POINT OF SALE EQUIPMENT INSTALLATION, SERVICE OR REPAIR - 5191 N.O.C. - shop or outside

-This classification applies to the installation, service or repair of office machines, including but not limited to printers, copiers, scanners, coin counting and wrapping machines and mail room equipment.
+Recommendation Amend Classification 5191, Office Machine or Point of Sale Equipment Installation, Service or Repair - N.O.C. - shop or outside, for consistency with other proposed changes.
+PROPOSED OFFICE MACHINE OR POINT OF SALE EQUIPMENT INSTALLATION, SERVICE OR REPAIR - 5191 N.O.C. - shop or outside This classification applies to the installation, service or repair of office machines, including but not limited to printers, copiers, scanners, coin counting and wrapping machines and mail room equipment.
 This classification also applies to the installation, service or repair of point of sale or transactional machines, including but not limited to automated teller machines, credit card readers, payment terminals, electronic cash registers and other electronic transaction devices.
 This classification also applies to the installation, service or repair of slot machines and electronic gaming machines.
 This classification includes the installation of low voltage cabling that is performed in connection with machine installation, service or repair operations by the same employer.
 Repair operations may be performed at a shop location or at customers' locations.
 This classification also applies to piano tuning.